-Use Presentation Director to set up a presentation.
+• Use Presentation Director to set up a presentation.

-Note: If your computer is a Windows 7 model, it does not support Presentation Director, however the "Fn+F7" on page 30 key combination may still be used to switch display output location.
+Note: If your computer is a Windows 7 model, it does not support Presentation Director, however the Fn+F7 key combination may still be used to switch display output location.

-- Make sure that you follow the procedure in "Attaching an external monitor" on page 70. - With the Extend desktop function, you can display output on both the computer display and an external monitor.
+- Make sure that you follow the procedure in "Attaching an external monitor" on page 78. - With the Extend desktop function, you can display output on both the computer display and the external monitor.